computationalphysics2015301110070/1st-homework/README.md

 [The 9th homework](http://note.youdao.com/noteshare?id=1edc8a99bf89870b46b0f01a7ee6ddd1).
 You may take a close look at the code and pictures by clicking [here](https://github.com/hqzhao97/9th-homework).

 [The 10th homework](http://note.youdao.com/noteshare?id=6f1076658d0cd3177e1a66267bf3198e).
 You may take a close look at the code and pictures by clicking [here](https://github.com/hqzhao97/10th-homework).

+[The 10th homework](http://note.youdao.com/noteshare?id=1a2d629177378395a2e6811a7816b8b9).
+You may take a close look at the code and pictures by clicking [here](https://github.com/hqzhao97/11th-homework).